LatitudeAdjustment/auth1/README.md

 ## Lock/Unlock User

 Eventually this will likely be part of an administration interface.
-For now we can achive this via iex.
+For now we can achieve this via iex.

 ```elixir
 iex> Auth.Accounts.get_user_by_email("bob@example.com") |> Auth.Accounts.lock_user()